herrbischoff/awesome-macos-command-line/README.md

 ### Mail

 #### Vacuum Mail Index
-The code below will quit Mail, vacuum the SQLite index, then re-open Mail.
+The AppleScript code below will quit Mail, vacuum the SQLite index, then re-open Mail.
 On a large email database that hasn't been optimized for a while, this can provide significant improvements in responsiveness and speed.
 ```applescript
 (*
 Speed up Mail.app by vacuuming the Envelope Index